 - Keep an eye out for browning and yellowing foliage that indicates overwatering, and hold back on watering until the leaves recover.

 - Brown edges on the leaves or wilting indicate underwatered plant, which requires immediate watering.

-- Placing the pot on a pebble tray with water may help to retain moisture, especially during the summer months.
+- Placing the pot on a pebble tray with water may help retain moisture, especially during summer.